qureai/qureai.github.io/_posts/2017-7-5-semantic-segmentation-deep-learning-review.md

 ### What exactly is semantic segmentation?

-Semantic segmentation is understanding an image at pixel level i.e, we want to asign each pixel in the image an object class.
+Semantic segmentation is understanding an image at pixel level i.e, we want to assign each pixel in the image an object class.
 For example, check out the following images.

 <p align="center">
     <span>